Daniel0713S/TheSecret/README.md

-# Diary App
+# Blog App

-Diary App is a personal diary and journaling web application that allows users to record their thoughts and experiences.
+Bloag App is a personal diary and journaling web application that allows users to record their thoughts and experiences.
 It provides a private space where users can write entries, edit them, and reflect on past memories.

 ## Description